taxjar/taxjar-api-docs/source/reference.md

 Parameter | Type | Description
 --------- | ------- | -----------
-taxable_amount | long | Total amount of the order to be taxed. tax_collectable | long | Total amount of sales tax to collect. combined_tax_rate | long | Overall sales tax rate of the breakdown which includes state, county, city and district tax for the order and shipping if applicable. state_taxable_amount | long | Amount of the order to be taxed at the state tax rate. state_tax_rate | long | State sales tax rate for given location. state_tax_collectable | long | Amount of sales tax to collect for the state. county_taxable_amount | long | Amount of the order to be taxed at the county tax rate. county_tax_rate | long | County sales tax rate for given location. county_tax_collectable | long | Amount of sales tax to collect for the county. city_taxable_amount | long | Amount of the order to be taxed at the city tax rate. city_tax_rate | long | City sales tax rate for given location. city_tax_collectable | long | Amount of sales tax to collect for the city. special_district_taxable_amount | long | Amount of the order to be taxed at the special district tax rate. special_tax_rate | long | Special district sales tax rate for given location. special_district_tax_collectable | long | Amount of sales tax to collect for the special district. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.
+taxable_amount | BigDecimal | Total amount of the order to be taxed. tax_collectable | BigDecimal | Total amount of sales tax to collect. combined_tax_rate | long | Overall sales tax rate of the breakdown which includes state, county, city and district tax for the order and shipping if applicable. state_taxable_amount | BigDecimal | Amount of the order to be taxed at the state tax rate. state_tax_rate | long | State sales tax rate for given location. state_tax_collectable | BigDecimal | Amount of sales tax to collect for the state. county_taxable_amount | BigDecimal | Amount of the order to be taxed at the county tax rate. county_tax_rate | long | County sales tax rate for given location. county_tax_collectable | BigDecimal | Amount of sales tax to collect for the county. city_taxable_amount | BigDecimal | Amount of the order to be taxed at the city tax rate. city_tax_rate | long | City sales tax rate for given location. city_tax_collectable | BigDecimal | Amount of sales tax to collect for the city. special_district_taxable_amount | BigDecimal | Amount of the order to be taxed at the special district tax rate. special_tax_rate | long | Special district sales tax rate for given location. special_district_tax_collectable | BigDecimal | Amount of sales tax to collect for the special district. shipping | object | Breakdown of shipping rates if applicable. line_items | object | Breakdown of rates by line item if applicable.